hmcts/cp-framework-stream-error-dashboard/README.md

 - Some of the valid BACKEND_URL values are:
    - `https://steccm51.ingress01.dev.nl.cjscp.org.uk/progression-service`
    - `http://host.docker.internal:8080/progression-service` (when port forward to a service is enabled)
+   - NOTE: `host.docker.internal` is the way to access host machine from within a docker container when using Docker Desktop.
+If you are on linux and using native docker command `localhost can be used instead
 - You can spin up multiple containers pointing to different BACKEND_URL, however each container should run on different port, for example:
    - `docker run -e BACKEND_URL="http://host.docker.internal:8080/usersgroups-service" -p 8082:80 crmdvrepo01.azurecr.io/hmcts/framework-stream-error-dashboard:latest`
    - `docker run -e BACKEND_URL="http://host.docker.internal:8080/listing-service" -p 8083:80 crmdvrepo01.azurecr.io/hmcts/framework-stream-error-dashboard:latest`